May 14, 2010

 Living better was always implied, but now it has been made explicit.
 As an employee I'd take a bit more pride in my company and my work if I know we cut costs and save money so people can live better.

 What do you do for a living?
-I help people live better.
+I help individuals and organizations rethink their beliefs and behaviors in order to refresh their results.

-Do you (and your colleagues) have similar clarity about the impact of their work?
+Do you (and your colleagues) have similar clarity about the impact of your (their) work?